Three examples to demonstrate that it takes something disastrous to occur, for things to change.

 On the day of the match, in front of a crowd of 11,000, Bradford City were presented with the trophy for the Third Division and Bradford’s manager was awarded ‘Manager of the Year’, in the presence of the Vice-President of the Football League, the Deputy Lord Mayor of Bradford and dignitaries from Bradford’s twin cities in Germany and Belgium.
 Play commenced at 3 o’clock but as half-time approached no-one had scored, but it didn’t matter for Bradford City – they had already won the Division.
 Five minutes before half-time however, John Helm, the commentator for the match for Yorkshire TV, spotted a small blaze at the end of the main stand – three rows from the back.
 Witnesses reported that they could smell tobacco burning as well as that of plastic – the fire had been started by a cigarette falling between the inches wide gaps in the stands and had ignited the decades of detritus which was layers thick beneath the dangerously combustible stands which were packed with spectators.

 Aware of the small fire, which at first seemed nothing but a minor incident, a Mr Bennett of Row I, two rows in front, went to find a fire extinguisher – however due to the threat of their misuse by hooligans, no fire extinguishers were available in the stand, only at the club house.
-It is worth noting however, that due to the nature of the fire, effectively an inferno which spread in a void beneath the stand, due to inaccessibility, even available fire extinguishers would have made title difference.
-Despite this, it serves to illustrate the manifold failings which defined the disaster.
+It is worth noting however, that due to the nature of the fire, effectively an inferno which spread in a void beneath the stand, due to inaccessibility, even available fire extinguishers would have made little difference.
+Despite this, it serves to illustrate the manifold failings and complacency which defined the disaster.

 By 3:44pm, flames were clearly visible and within two minutes, by 3:46pm, practically the entire stand was in flames – approximately six minutes since the fire was first noticed.
 As the stand was engulfed, spectators fled onto the pitch, assisted by the Police, who with other spectators, clambered back into the stands to help people escape.
 Those who could not escape onto the pitch were forced to try to leave the stand by the exits to the street, South Parade.
 However, many of the turnstiles of the stand could not be used as exits and doors leading out of the grounds were locked and unmanned by stewards, who were untrained in fire-safety and evacuation.
 A majority of the causalities of the day died trying to escape the stand, only to find their exit locked or otherwise inaccessible.